paulaamaya/notebook-sql/sql-notes.md

 WHERE city = 'Oakville';
 ```

+---

+# Transaction Control

+---

 # Queries

-We can retrieve entire columns, and these are simplest queries we can make:
+We can retrieve entire columns, and these are simplest queries we can make.

 ```sql
 SELECT * FROM actors;